The New Hire

 No matter how experienced the new hire is or what role they’re stepping into, it's tricky to fit into a team where everyone else already knows each other and are well-adjusted to the company's culture.

-During this time of transition and adjustment, if you fail to help the new hire discover a sense of belonging and comfort, the likelihood of losing the person to attrition is very, very high; as high as this - an an organization.
+During this time of transition and adjustment, if you fail to help the new hire discover a sense of belonging and comfort, the likelihood of losing the person to attrition is very, very high; as high as this - an average of 28% of new hires leave within the first six months of joining an organization.

-On the other hand, Plus, these days, employee onboarding is more than just paperwork; it's about making the new person feel at home.
+On the other hand, a great onboarding experience increases the chances of retaining new hires by almost 82%.
+Plus, these days, employee onboarding is more than just paperwork; it's about making the new person feel at home.

 All this could mean two things for you - either it’s time to reevaluate your existing employee onboarding strategy or it is time to create a brand new one.